bbinet/heka-hl-sandboxes/README.md

     * `sum`: Sum calculation.
     * `last`: Last value received.
     * `count`: Number of metric values received.
-    * `direct`: Don't do any aggregation, but forward metrics as soon as they arrive in the aggregated format.
+    * `no`: Don't do any aggregation, but forward metrics as soon as they arrive in the aggregated format.

 #### `filters/decode_event.lua`